vibewaybusiness-oss/clipizy/src/README.md

 ## Overview

 The dashboard is a comprehensive video creation platform built with Next.js, React, and TypeScript.
-It provides a multi-step workflow for creating AI-generated music videos with various customization options.
+It provides a multi-step workflow for creating AI-generated music videos / videos with various customization options.

 ## Architecture